edgelesssys/contrast/rfc/009-distributed-coordinator.md

 }
 ```

-There are no special requirements for `Get` and `Set`, other than basic consistency guarantees (i.e., `Get` should return what was `Set` at some point in the past).
+There are no special requirements for `Get` and `Set`, other than basic consistency guarantees (`Get` should return what was `Set` at some point in the past).
 We can use Kubernetes resources and their `GET` / `PUT` semantics to implement them.
 `CompareAndSwap` needs to do an atomic update, which is supported by the `ObjectMeta.resourceVersion`[^1] field.
 We also add a new `Watch` method that facilitates reacting to manifest updates.
 This can be implemented as a no-op or via `inotify(7)` on the existing file-backed store, and with the native watch mechanisms for Kubernetes objects.
-While the `Watch` method is not strictly required, it prevents entering recovery mode in the hot path of user API and mesh API calls.
+While the `Watch` method isn't strictly required, it prevents entering recovery mode in the hot path of user API and mesh API calls.

 [RFC 004](004-recovery.md#kubernetes-objects) contains an implementation sketch that uses custom resource definitions.
 However, in order to keep the implementation simple, we implement the KV store in content-addressed `ConfigMaps`.